pathmodel/pathmodel/README.rst

 MAA pathway
 ***********

-Input data for Mycosporine-like Amino Acids (MAA) pathway are in `pathmodel/pathmodel/data/MAA.lp <https://raw.githubusercontent.com/pathmodel/pathmodel/master/pathmodel/data/MAA_pwy.lp>`__.
+Input data for MAA pathway are in `pathmodel/pathmodel/data/MAA_pwy.lp <https://raw.githubusercontent.com/pathmodel/pathmodel/master/pathmodel/data/MAA_pwy.lp>`__.

 For this pathway, known reactions were extracted from: